Why young eastern German voters support the far-right AfD | DW | 11.06.2021

 The lack of confidence also explains the devastating demographics of the former East Germany: Saxony-Anhalt has lost fully a quarter of its population since 1990, mostly from its rural regions, and those who have moved away are the young, well-educated people — among them many women.

-The older generation has been left behind.
-"And young men with a lower level of education," said Völkl.
+Left behind, apart from the older generations, are "young men with a lower level of education," said Völkl.
 "And they've internalized that status — and they notice it, that they've ended up on the losing side.
 That makes you more open for populist and authoritarian tones."

 Although eastern Germany is slowly catching up with the west by certain economic measures (GDP, average salaries), that new prosperity is just that: New.
 It has not yet been accumulated.
 The average net fortunes of eastern Germans remains less than half that of western Germans, which means that young eastern Germans don't inherit what their western counterparts do.